agentrickard/domain/README.txt

 This patch introduces backports custom_url_rewrite_outbound() to Drupal 5.

-After you install this patch, you must copy the function:
+After you install this patch, you must followi the instructions in INSTALL.txt

-  custom_url_rewrite_outbound()

-And paste it into your site's settings.php file.
-This function can be found at the bottom of INSTALL.txt

-The entire function can be found at the end of this document.

 Developers: see http://drupal.org/node/207330 for more information.